EGjoni/DRUGS/porting/A Guide to Making DRUGS.md

 You'll note a couple of things about the code above.

 First, there's rather a lot of room for ambiguity and unease here.
 Specifically, how does this all play with position embedding schemes?
 Specifically, the ones that also rely on rotation of the *query* and *key* vectors.
 The answer to which is: I wish I fucking knew, man.
-In the platonic ideal implementation, I'd like **Q** and **K** noise to be applied prior to any position embedding scheme.
+In the platonic ideal implementation, I'd like both **Q** and **K** noise to be applied prior to any position embedding scheme.
 But the Huggingface transformers library was not receptive to one of those ideas, so the canonical is **K** DRµG type is applied after position embedding, and as far as I can tell, it works just fine.
 So I guess, yet again with this library, as in life, there's just no wrong way to make DRµGS.
-You are wholly encouraged to try designing **pQ** and **pK** DRµG type variants in which noise is applied prior to the position embedding if your framework is more amenable than mine.
+You are wholly encouraged to try designing a **pK** DRµG type variants in which noise is applied prior to the position embedding if your framework is more amenable than mine.

 Second, there's a lot of references to the kv cache.
 Which might get pretty bad in theory.
 Since each decoder block caches the key and value from the hidden state generated by the previous block, which we added noise to.
 And so the sequence vector for token 12 at block 10 may have been conditioned on noised tokens 6-11 on the first pass.
 Then on the second pass, token 13 at block 10 is conditioned on noised tokens 6-12, but 12 was already itself conditioned on noise, so we're doubling up noise on top of noise.
 And then on the third pass it's noise on top of noise on top of noise.